 You can have a regular supply of chlorine in your pool with the help of chlorine tablets.
 The tablets give off chlorine slowly over time and are highly compressed.
 They also help to maintain the level of chlorine in your pool at all times.

 Other options you can go for is a special floater that carries chlorine in your skimmer.
 Whatever option you choose, always remember that having chlorine present in your pool water is very important!
+Also, make sure that you have a pool fence especially when you have kids to avoid accidents.
+Contact East Bay Wood – Brentwood Ca Fencing Compnay to get their advice on what is the best type of fence for your home.

 In conclusion, we’d like to say that we hope the tips we’ve provided will help you maintain your above ground pool well into the autumn season.
 We completely understand the need to have a pool during the summertime.
+If there are signs that you need a pool equipment repair, don’t wait until the problem gets worse.

 Those who don’t have a swimming pool can still have fun using an above ground pool.
 All you need to do is maintain and look after it diligently and you should be able to make use of it whenever you want.